Gabriel Moreno Player Props: Diamondbacks vs. Nationals

 - The Nationals pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.

-- Nationals pitchers combine to allow the fourth-most home runs in baseball (81 total, 1.4 per game).
+- The Nationals give up the fifth-most home runs in baseball (82 total, 1.4 per game).

-- Irvin makes the start for the Nationals, his seventh of the season.
-He is 1-3 with a 5.67 ERA and 22 strikeouts in 27 2/3 innings pitched.

-- The righty last appeared on Wednesday against the Los Angeles Dodgers, when he went five innings, allowing four earned runs while giving up eight hits.
+- In his most recent appearance on Wednesday against the Los Angeles Dodgers, the lefty went five innings, giving up three earned runs while surrendering seven hits.

-- In six games this season, the 26-year-old has an ERA of 5.67, with 7.3 strikeouts per nine innings.
-Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.